11

 3

 • \$\begingroup\$ Brutalising someone else's character is a concern.
 I wonder if there will be a lot of brutalising if two players swapped character between them: "You hurt mine and I'll hurt yours".
-For us, I don't think this would be much of a problem because my players are pretty cool but if I were to share this adventure, I'd definitely mention this. \$\endgroup\$ Dec 12, 2012 at 16:03
+For us, I don't think this would be much of a problem because my players are pretty cool but if I were to share this adventure, I'd definitely mention this. \$\endgroup\$ Commented Dec 12, 2012 at 16:03

 • \$\begingroup\$ If you think there even might be real life bad blood between two of your players, make sure that neither of them gets the other's character.
 That's where you go from big risks and excessive resource expenditure to outright suicidal. \$\endgroup\$